fansek/literatura/README.md

 # literatura

-Literatura - useful tool for reading large codebases.
+Literatura - a tool for reading large codebases.

 ## Running